krasimir/forket/forket/README.md

 | printGraph | optional | Forket renderes a nice graph showing your components and their dependencies. | `false` |
 | enableLogging | optional | If you want to silent Forket in the terminal and in the browser set this to `false` | `true` |

+## Where to start

+To get an idea of how it works jump to some of the [examples](../examples/).
+For example the [basic](../examples/basic/) one.
+Install the dependencies via `npm install` and run `npm run dev`.
+Then open http://localhost:8087.
+Notice how the build pipeline is done in the [`dev.js`](../examples/basic/scripts/dev.js) file and how the [`server.js`](../examples/basic/src/server.tsx) looks like.

+You probably currently rely on something like [Vite](../examples/vite) or [Webpack](../examples/webpack/).
+There are examples of those too.
+The main idea is to make Forket work before your current building steps.
+Trying to inject it into what you have at the moment will be a challenge.

 ## Running tests

 ```